ItemHunt/Compiled-Resources/languages/Bash/Bash Cheatsheet.md

 - **$ awk -** Pattern scanning and processing language
 - **$ sed -** A stream editor for the transformation and filtering of text
 - **$ wc -** Prints newline, word, and byte counts for a provided input
-- **$ chmod -** Changes the permissions of a file or directory
-- **$ chown -** Changes the owner and group of a file or directory

 ### Git Bash
 #### General Commands
 - **$ git -** Version control system utility
 - **$ git status -** Shows you the status of your Git repository (what is staged, unstaged, new, and what was modified recently)
-- **$ git add '(“.” for all or specify what file you are staging)' -** stages file/s
+- **$ git add \<input> -** stages file/s
 - **$ git init -** Initializes or activates or converts the current working directory into a git repository
 - **$ git commit -m \<insert commit comment> -** Shortcut for committing files/changes and adding a comment without going into your text editor (e.g. Vim, Nano)
-- **$ git push -u origin \<Name of the main branch of the remote repository> -** Pushes all contents of the master branch into the remote repository your local repository is connected to.
+- **$ git push -u origin -** Pushes all contents of the master branch into the remote repository your local repository is connected to.
 This allows your remote repository files to be updated or to increase/decrease in number
 - **$ git pull -** Pulls all files/changes made on the remote repository into your local repository
-- **$ git remote add origin \<insert the link github provides you for this specific command> -** Allows you to connect your local repository into a remote repository (or online repository)
+- **$ git remote add origin \<insert remote repo link> -** Allows you to connect your local repository into a remote repository (or online repository)

 #### Git Branches
 - **$ git branch \<branch name> -** Helps you create a new independent branch on your local repository